 Christmas around the corner, planning a vacation, eyeing new shoes–you could use some extra money.
 And I sympathize with you, I can benefit from more money too but we have to work for it!

-Embarking on a side business is no easy journey…nothing worth earning is really that easy!
-However, the most consoling thought is understanding your reason for the hustle.
+Embarking on a side business is no easy feat.
+Nothing worth earning is all that easy!
+The most consoling thought is understanding your reason for the hustle.
 If your “9-5” is exhausting, chances are, you may skip out on your “5-9”.
-In reaching your entrepreneurial goals, motivation and passion are actually the keys.
+In reaching your entrepreneurial goals, motivation and passion are actually the key.
 When “giving up” creeps into your thoughts, your “why” will be the reason for keeping up consistent, quality effort.
-Know your why and determining what to do will become easy.In reaching your entrepreneurial goals, motivation and passion are actually the keys.
-Click To Tweet
+Know your why and determining what to do will be easy.

 These are but a few key items to keep in mind when considering a side hustle.
 I challenge you to brainstorm a business idea, do a little research, set a schedule to work on it, and start inviting friends and family to help you build your audience.
 Next week, for starters, we’ll talk about that business idea.